jessicachung/gvl_misc/stacks_server_notes.md

 sudo vi /usr/local/share/stacks/sql/mysql.cnf
 ```

-And replace the user and password. eg:
+And replace the user and password (and also the port if you have multiple
+machines). eg:

 ```
 user=ubuntu
-password=ubuntu_stacks
+password=my_password
+host=localhost
+port=9996
 ```

 ## Change location of the MySQL database (optional)